 Windows: From the iTunes menu bar, choose iTunes > Preferences.
 You can turn the iTunes menu bar on by pressing the Control and B keys on your keyboard.
 Learn more about menus in iTunes for Windows.

 - Click Advanced.

 - The location of the iTunes Media folder is found under "iTunes Media folder location."
 The "Automatically Add to iTunes" folder is inside the iTunes Media folder.

 - When iTunes is open, it immediately analyzes files you put in the "Automatically Add to iTunes" folder and then adds them to your iTunes library.
 If you put files into this folder when iTunes is closed, iTunes analyzes and add

 sthem to your library the next time you open iTunes.

-- Do not use the "Automatically Add to iTunes" folder to store partial recordings, imports, or temporary files.
-This can result in incomplete or duplicate content.
+- Don't use the "Automatically Add to iTunes" folder to store partial recordings, imports, or temporary files.
+This can result in incomplete or duplicate content in your library.

-- The Not Added folder organizes incompatible files in folders indicating the date and time iTunes attempted to add these files.
+- The Not Added folder organizes incompatible files in folders indicating the date and time iTunes attempts to add these files.

-- iTunes does not delete files from the Not Added folder.
-You should occasionally review the contents of this folder and delete or convert these files.
+- iTunes doesn't delete files from the Not Added folder.
+You should occasionally review the contents of this folder and delete or convert the files.

-- iTunes for Windows only: When placing WMA files in the "Automatically Add to iTunes" folder, iTunes converts these files to an iTunes-compatible format and adds them to the iTunes library.
-After the conversion is complete, iTunes places the original WMA file in the Not Added folder. iTunes does not delete the WMA file after conversion.
+- iTunes for Windows: When you add WMA files to the "Automatically Add to iTunes" folder, iTunes converts these files to an iTunes-compatible format and adds them to the iTunes library.
+After the conversion is complete, iTunes puts the original WMA file in the Not Added folder. iTunes doesn't delete the WMA file after conversion.